GRADUATE SCHOOL OF EDUCATION AND HUMAN DEVELOPMENT

-Clinical Mental Health Counseling-This 54-credit-hour program aligns to the CACREP 2009 standards for clinical mental health counseling and was last reviewed under the 2001 CACREP standards in 2006.
+Clinical Mental Health Counseling—This 60-credit-hour program aligns to the CACREP 2009 standards for clinical mental health counseling.
 The program prepares graduates to enter the counseling profession in a variety of human service settings, including welfare and other social service agencies, mental health centers, penal institutions, court systems, employment centers, allied health agencies, government service agencies, community college counseling centers, employee assistance programs, and private practice.
 A subspecialty in employee assistance counseling is available to prepare counselors for business, industry, and government settings.

 School Counseling—This 48-credit-hour program is accredited by CACREP and provides professional preparation for individuals to become certified as counselors in public and private schools.
 The program is designed to provide students with the requisite knowledge and skills to provide professional counseling, assessment, consultation, and guidance services in a school setting.

-Rehabilitation Counseling-This 48-credit-hour program is accredited by CACREP and prepares rehabilitation counselors to help persons with emotional, mental, and physical disabilities to live independently or return to work.
+Rehabilitation Counseling—This 48-credit-hour program is accredited by CORE and prepares rehabilitation counselors to help persons with emotional, mental, and physical disabilities to live independently or return to work.
 The rehabilitation counselor works jointly with the consumer of rehabilitation services to make vocational and independent living choices and plans.
-In accordance with accreditation requirements of the Council on Rehabilitation Education, students can receive a 6-credit waiver (thereby completing the program with a minimum of 42 credit hours) under the following circumstances: The student must hold a bachelor's degree that includes two graduate-level courses in rehabilitation counseling and must receive approval from the advisor for the waiver upon admission to the program.
+In accordance with CORE accreditation requirements, students can receive a 6-credit waiver (thereby completing the program with a minimum of 42 credit hours) under the following circumstances: The student must hold a bachelor’s degree that includes two graduate-level courses in rehabilitation counseling and must receive approval from the advisor for the waiver upon admission to the program.
 Areas of concentration include autism spectrum disorder, traumatic brain injury, and substance abuse and psychiatric disabilities.

 Curriculum and Instruction—This program prepares teachers and other educational personnel for increased responsibilities in the planning, implementation, research, and evaluation of curriculum and instruction.
 A minimum 36-credit-hour program includes study in curriculum development, research and evaluation of instructional practice, teacher education, work with special populations, and school policy and leadership.
 A program specialization may include reading and literacy, elementary education, or secondary education.
 An internship is required.